debops/debops/docs/organizational-structure.rst

 Each repository has their has a Maintainer.
 Maintainers decide what a given repository does, develop it and can accept Pull/Merge Requests as needed.
 They have full write access to the repositories.
-All of their commits need to be signed by their GPG key.

 Only DebOps Developers can be Maintainers.
 If a role was created by a Author who is not a DebOps Developer yet, a DebOps Developer needs to be the Maintainer.

-A repository can have a team of Maintainers, in this case only one signature is required for a commit.
+A repository can have a team of Maintainers, in this case only one GPG signature is required for a commit to enter the main repository.

 Bots
 ----